-If you wish to seek approval to substitute one subject for another, add one or more subjects to your program or discontinue part or all of your program, you must make application to the Registrar through the Head of the School responsible for the course on forms available from the School office.
+If you wish to seek approval to substitute one subject for another, or add one or more subjects to your program or discontinue part or all of your program, you must make application to the Registrar through the Head of the School offices or at the Enquiry Desk in the main entrance of the Chancellery.
 The Registrar will inform you of the decision.
 Application to enrol in additional subjects must be submitted by the end of the fourth week of Session 1.